ludwig-ai/ludwig-docs/docs/configuration/features/image_features.md

 ![Rotate Image](augmentation_samples/rotation.png)

 **Blur**:  Image is randomly blurred using a Gaussian filter with kernel size specified by the user.
+The `kernel_size` must be a positive, odd integer.

+`

 ```yaml
 augmentation: